via Reuters

 Article continues below this ad

-Shelton’s journey to the final has been full of fight.
+Shelton’s journey to the final was full of fight.
 Earlier in the week, he survived a nail-biter against Borna Gojo, saving three match points.
-In the quarters, he breezed past Luciano Darderi in just 73 minutes, reflecting afterward, “I feel pretty good moving around, sliding, getting into drop shots, defending, playing offensively.
+In the quarters, he breezed past Luciano Darderi in just 73 minutes.
+Reflecting afterward, he said, “I feel pretty good moving around, sliding, getting into drop shots, defending, playing offensively.
 I was kind of like a deer on ice a couple of years ago, but I have evolved a lot.
-I am not the player I want to be yet but I am working towards it for sure.”
+I am not the player I want to be yet, but I am working towards it for sure.”

-Whether or not he takes the title, Ben’s run is already one for the books.
+He might not have taken the BMW Open title, but Ben’s run was one for the books.
 With Roland Garros just around the corner, who knows?
 Maybe the 22-year-old will serve up more surprises—and more witty one-liners—on the Paris clay.

 ADVERTISEMENT